Lockdown effects on air quality in megacities during the first and second waves of COVID-19 pandemic: Methods

-\section{Data overview}
+\subsection{Data overview}

-To quantify the impact of the lockdown, we compare the ``Covid-19-lockdown'' in 2020 with the ``business-as-usual'' scenario from 2019.
-Hence, we select dates from mid March to April that will cover the strictest lockdown states in each city.
-Furthermore, we utilize data from 2019 as a reference.
-This allows us to better quantify how much pollutant concentrations have changed during the lockdown.
-The reason to compare the March-April values 2020 with the same period in 2019, instead of January to February 2020 is that there is a clear seasonal dependence in air quality, e.g due to the efficiency of catalysts depending on ambient temperature \cite{williams_superstatistical_2020}.
-In both megacities, we use ten randomly chosen locations to reduce bias in sampling site selection for assessing the air pollutants data.
+To quantify the impact of the lockdown, we compare the “COVID-19-lockdown" in 2020 with the “business-as-usual" scenario from 2019.
+The reason to compare the March-April 2020 values with the same period in 2019, instead of January to February 2020 is that there is a clear seasonal dependence in air quality, e.g. due to the efficiency of catalysts depending on ambient temperature \citep{williams_superstatistical_2020}.
+The first (2020) and second (2021) lockdown in Delhi occurred during similar summer months, whereas for London, the second lockdown (2021) happened during the winter month of January and February.
+We've used Ventilation Coefficient (V.C) to offer insights on the effect of seasonal change.

-For London, we utilize open data available from the London air quality network \cite{laqn}.
+For London, we utilize open data available from the London air quality network \citep{laqn}.
 From the available data, we select a total of ten locations for our analysis: three urban, suburban and road locations each and one industrial location (in the London data set very few industrial locations are available).
-The approximate locations are marked in Fig.~\ref{fig:Map-Measurement-sites-London}.
-As lockdown period, we chose the dates from March 20 at 0:00 up to May 1 at 0:00.
-The UK closed off schools \cite{LockdownAnnouncement2020} on March 20 and went into a wider lockdown on 23 March.
-We also monitor a moving average of key quantities over the full period March 1 to May 1.
-We note that all 2020 measurements are marked as ``provisional'' by LondonAir and still need ratification.
+The approximate locations are marked in Fig.~\ref{fig:Map-Measurement-sites}.
+As first lockdown period, we chose the dates from March 20 at 0:00 up to May 1 at 0:00.
+The UK closed off schools \citep{LockdownAnnouncement2020} on March 20 and went into a wider lockdown on 23 March.
+The second lockdown period was considered from 6 January 2021 at 0:00 up to 15 February 2021 at 0:00.

 For Delhi, we utilize data provided by the Delhi Pollution Control Committee.
 From the available data, we again select three urban, suburban and road locations each and one industrial location.
-The exact locations of monitoring stations are marked in Fig.~\ref{fig:Map-Measurement-sites-Delhi}.
-In Delhi, there were several lockdown stages: Lockdown1.0 started from March 24 to April 14.
-Lockdown 2.0 was from April 15 to May 3.
-Lockdown 3.0 started from May 4 to May 17.
-Here, we analyse the main lockdown period between March 24 and April 21.
+The exact locations of monitoring stations are marked in Fig.~\ref{fig:Map-Measurement-sites}.
+We analyse the main lockdown period between March 24 and April 21 and second main lockdown during the second wave was considered from April 20, 2021 to May 23, 2021.